psu-epl/psu-epl.github.com/index.markdown

 ### Lab Equipment

-Here is the list of equipment and thier current status.
+Here is the list of equipment and their current status.
 Sometimes machines break, which will be noted here:

 {% include machines.html %}